FilipRuman/pages/src/content/docs/parser/expression_parsing_functions.md

 We have already implemented a nod function for a '(' token - grouping expression, eg. `2 * (52 - 22)`
-But in c to convert type of a variable you do: `bool z = (bool)1` So to differentiate this we will check if inside of the parentheses there is an identifier, and if it's value is inside the parser::valid_data_type_names
+But in c to convert type of a variable you do: `bool z = (bool)1` So to differentiate this we will check if inside of the parentheses there is an identifier, and if it's value is inside the parser::valid_data_type_names.
 The type conversion itself has to know it's type and value it converts - next expression